American open-wheel car racing: USAC (1956–1978)

 The national championship was taken over by the United States Auto Club (USAC), a new sanctioning body formed by the then-owner of the Indianapolis Motor Speedway, Tony Hulman.
 Championship racing continued to grow in popularity in a stabilized environment for over two decades, with the two traditional disciplines of paved oval tracks and dirt oval tracks.
 During the 1950s, front-engined "roadsters" became the dominant cars on the paved oval tracks, while "upright" Champ Dirt Cars continued to dominate on dirt tracks.
 In the 1960s, drivers and team owners with road racing backgrounds, both American and foreign, began creeping into the series and the paved oval track cars evolved from front-engine "roadsters" to rear-engine formula-style racers.
 Technology, speed, and expense climbed at a rapid rate.
 The schedule continued to be dominated by oval tracks, but a few road course races were added to assuage the newcomers.
 Dirt tracks were dropped from the national championship after 1970.

+Some teams raced and won both in F1 and in the US in the 1960s or 1970s, like Team Lotus, McLaren, Team Penske, All American Racers.
+In 1970s Europe, the British F1 chassis makers formed the Formula One Constructors' Association to represent the interests of their privately owned teams – usually against race organisers, later against factory-backed teams and FIA/FISA, which led to a FISA–FOCA war with boycotts etc. that was ended by a 1981 Concorde Agreement that made F1 a success story ever since.

 During the 1970s, the increasing costs began to drive some of the traditional USAC car owners out of the sport.
 The dominant teams became Penske, Patrick, Gurney, and McLaren, all run by people with road racing backgrounds.
 There was a growing dissent between these teams and USAC management.
 Events outside Indianapolis were suffering from low attendance, and poor promotion.
 The Indy 500 was televised on a same day tape delayed basis on ABC, however, most of the other races had little or no coverage on television.

-Towards the end of the decade, the growing dissent prompted several car owners to consider creating a new sanctioning body to conduct the races.
+Towards the end of the 1970s, the growing dissent prompted several USAC car owners to consider creating a new sanctioning body to conduct the races.
 Meanwhile, two events had a concomitant effect on the situation.
 Tony Hulman, president of the Indianapolis Motor Speedway and founder of USAC, died in the fall of 1977.
 A few months later, eight key USAC officials were killed in a plane crash.
-By the end of 1978, the owners had broken away and founded Championship Auto Racing Teams (CART) to wrest control of Championship racing away from USAC.
+By the end of 1978, the owners had broken away and founded Championship Auto Racing Teams (CART) to wrest control of North American single seater Championship racing away from USAC.